Applications are NOW OPEN!

 • Our culinary ethos is rooted in the following practices:

 Plant-forward and pantry-inspired.
 Lots of vegetables, as often as possible.
-Our emphasis is on hyper-local produce (from the Center), as well as sustainability, availability, and seasonality.
+Our emphasis is on hyper-local produce (from the Center and nearby farms), as well as sustainability, availability, and seasonality.

 Very little to no waste.
 We continuously repurpose leftovers and often utilize stems and scraps in our meals before composting.